 - The new KAMA folder-gluer FlexFold 52i is the only machine of its kind that is fully automatically adjustable – and it requires no reference runs.
 The machine can run straight to the new positions, reducing changeover times between jobs to just 5-7 minutes.
 If, for example, a customer wants to manufacture 4 orders per hour, this is mathematically the only possible solution – with conversion times of 15 minutes per job there would otherwise be no time left for production.

 Taken together, all of these aspects contribute to major advantages over conventional production for one-off orders up to 100,000 sheets and for repeat orders up to 10,000 sheets.
 Which is precisely the range of job sizes that causes real headaches for many folded carton manufacturers.
 On top of this, when the high-performance machines are kept away from this short-run work they can really make full use of their strengths for bulk orders – meaning that both systems supplement each other perfectly, for twice the benefits.

 We offer a complete workflow for folding box production after printing - from die cutting/creasing/stripping to folding and gluing.

 Are you planning to enter the booming market for short-run packaging jobs?
-The finishing die cutter DC 76 Foil with the tool-free KAMA stripper will get your post-press setup fit for the production of glossy, enhanced cartons and for the high demands of brand manufacturers.
+The ProCut 76 Foil in the Packaging Edition with the unique tool-free KAMA stripper will get your post-press setup fit for the production of enhanced cartons and for the high demands of brand manufacturers.